 Amazon To Adapt Another Octavia Butler Series: Wild Seed With Nnedi Okorafor Co-Writing

 The adaptation train at Amazon keeps chugging along in the midst of the pandemic.
 And it seems like they have their sights set on adapting every major Octavia Butler series.
-We already knew that an adaptation of Dawn was coming, helmed by Ava Duvernay.
+We already knew that an adaptation of Dawn helmed by massive Octavia Butler fan Ava Duvernay.
 Now we have updated news that Amazon is also developing a series based on Butler’s legendary Patternmaster books.
-The first book in that series is called Wild Seed, and is being co-written by acclaimed genre author Nnedi Okorafor.
+The first book in that series is called Wild Seed, and is being co-written for Amazon by acclaimed genre author Nnedi Okorafor.

 Let’s take a look at what Wild Seed is all about, and who else will be working on the new Octavia Butler Wild Seed series for Amazon Prime.

 Some Big Names Are Attached To The Wild Seed Production

 Author Nnedi Okorafor | Image via Wikimedia Commons

 Nnedi Okorafor will co-write the Wild Seed series for Amazon with filmmaker Wanuri Kahiu.
 JuVee Productions will produce the series.
 This is the production company helmed by Viola Davis and creative partner Julius Tennon.
 Davis gave the following statement to Deadline about Wild Seed.

 “Wild Seed is a book that shifted my life.
 It is as epic, as game changing, as moving and brilliant as any science fiction novel ever written.
 Julius and I are proud to have this masterpiece in our hands.
 It fullﬁlls our promise and legacy to be disrupters.
 Octavia Butler was a visionary and we look forward to honoring the scope of her work and sharing it with the world.”